Logo

 * WHAT...The Imperial County APCD has issued an air quality alert

-due to harmful levels of particle pollution from windblown dust.
+due to harmful levels of ozone pollution.

 Visit https://www.aqmd.gov/alertinfo to check current and forecasted